-Long shadows block clear view as NASA fails to spot silent Chandrayaan 2 Vikram Lander
+Long shadows block clear view as NASA fails to spot Vikram Lander but captures landing site

 New Delhi, Sep 19: A NASA satellite currently orbiting the moon has reportedly failed to spot the Chandrayaan 2 Vikram lander near the South Polar region, where it fell silent after having lost contact with Earth in its attempt to make a soft-landing on the moon on 7 September.
 The US space agency has said that the lander may not have been in the field of view of the camera on-board its orbiter.